erroronline1/caro/readme.md

 * an alias has been modified
 * or it has been ordered.

+### Product incorporation
+In case of transfer of the last order date being part of the filter, an incorporation will be initiated with the last order date noted.

 ### Sample check, expiry dates and special attention
 *modify.add* and *modify.conditional* define trading goods for the MDR §14 sample check and the expiry date attribute or special attention. *conditional* can be applied after rewrite on article_name as well if this is a concatenation of multiple original columns.
 If all products qualify as trading goods *add* trading_good as 1 and omit *conditional*.
 If none qualify skip this, as trading_good is set to 0 by default.
 Same applies to expiry dates and special attention.